tristanls/stability-index/README.md

 ## Stability: 2 - Stable

 The API has proven satisfactory, but cleanup in the underlying code may cause minor changes.
-Backwards-compatibility is guaranteed.
+Backwards-compatibility will not be broken unless absolutely necessary.
+(If backwards-compatiblity is broken, new [semver](http://semver.org/) MAJOR version will be released)

 ## Stability: 3 - Locked